-University of Rhode Island's Office of Strategic Initiatives is enrolling two GRANT WRITING workshops this summer at Westerly Education Center.
+Back by popular demand!
+Now enrolling for University of Rhode Island's Office of Strategic Initiatives' two GRANT WRITING workshops at Westerly Education Center.
 At the very affordable price of $149 each or $279 for both, you can learn the skills necessary to procure grants and funds for your initiatives.
 The workshops are designed to provide core competencies in research opportunities, planning, persuasive writing and creating a budget.

 Grant Writing I (Basics)